neomutt/neomutt/INSTALL.md

 end up in `/usr/bin` and its documentation in `/usr/share/doc`.
 This behavior can be tweaked by specifying where 3rd party dependencies are to be found.
 This is done on a per-dependency basis using the `--with-<dep>=path` family of options.
-As an example, a GPGMe installation in `/opt` can be looked up using the arguments `--gpgme --with-gpgme=/opt`.
+As an example, a GPGME installation in `/opt` can be looked up using the arguments `--gpgme --with-gpgme=/opt`.

 The build can be adjusted by setting any of six environment variables: